 “Productivity is never an accident.
 It is always the result of a commitment to excellence, intelligent planning, and focused effort.” — Paul J. Meyer

-I’m gonna start this post by sharing a story about Mark, who happens to be a good friend of mine.
+I’m gonna start this post by sharing a story about Mark, and his efforts to become more productive at work.

+Mark happens to be a good friend of mine.
 Mark worked as a Quality Analyst.
 He was one of the most disciplined and hardworking people in the office.
-However, ironically, Mark was also one of the few people in the organization who was unable to meet deadlines consistently!
+However, ironically, Mark was also one of the few people in the organization who was consistently missing deadlines.

 Mark was quite perplexed himself.
-He was working hard as he could to be more productive, but still, nothing worked for him.
+He was working hard as he could to become more productive, but still, nothing worked for him.
 He was getting more and more frustrated with each passing day, which further affected his performance at work and personal well-being.

-“I don’t know what more I can do to get more done in less time?” said disgusted Mark to me as he wore a worried look on his face as we discussed this matter during a coffee break in our office.
+“I don’t know what I can do to get more done in less time?” said disgusted Mark to me as he wore a worried look on his face as we discussed this matter during a coffee break in our office.

 “Mark, you are working hard, it’s visible to everyone in the office, but are you also working smarter?”
 I asked him.
 Mark couldn’t find an answer.

 “I don’t know if I am doing smart work.
 Honestly speaking, I have always found this term confusing.
-I mean either you do work or not, what’s this smart work all about.?”
+I mean either you do work or not, what’s this smart work all about?”
 Mark said to me in a kind of submissive tone.

-“Switch to ProofHub NOW and easily plan, collaborate, organize and deliver projects of all sizes, on time.”
+Switch to ProofHub NOW and easily plan, collaborate, organize and deliver projects of all sizes, on time.

 Table of Contents